YA Books are Epic: First off, when did you start reading? Who or what influenced you to start reading?

 I love hardcovers, they have less of a chance of getting ruined, so I’ll buy them when I can.
 As for online versions, I normally don’t buy those, because I prefer to have a physical copy in my hand; makes it feel more real.

-Gryffindor Books: When did you first start writing?
+YA Books are Epic: When did you first start writing?
 Did any authors that you read inspire you to pick up a pen?

 Jordan: I’ve been writing little things since I was pretty young, but I started seriously getting into writing when I wrote my feature film, CRACKED, when I was fourteen.
 Then, at fifteen, I began writing my first (of many, I plan) novel, Marked, and now, I recently turned sixteen, and I’ve been working on writing the sequel to Marked.